cpyix/Keylogger-CSharp/README.md

 # C# Keylogger
-Keylogger to log keystrokes to a 'keystroke.txt' file.
+Keylogger to log keystrokes to a 'keylog.txt' file.